SmartThingsDIY/arduino-uno-aws-weather-station/README.md

 How to measure UV Light
 -------------------------------------

 UV sensors like the [GUVA-S12SD](https://amzn.to/3jP4JCA) to the left, are Ultraviolet testers and outdoor ultraviolet detectors that use calibrated light sensing algorithms that can calculate UV Index.
-This type of sensors don't contain an actual UV sensing element, instead they approximate it based on visible & IR light from the sun
+This type of sensors don't contain an actual UV sensing element, instead they approximate it based on visible & IR light from the sun.
+This particular sensor measures ambient ultraviolet intensity in the 200 to 370 nanometer range, including solar ultraviolet UVA, UVB, and UVC light.
+This UV Sensor also provides a built-in amplifier with adjustable levels

 LCD Screen - Schematic Diagram
 ------------------------------